-- make investment decisions and understand they will affect your account balance. - be informed about the Plan using the documents, information and tools available. - determine the amount of personal savings you need for retirement outside of PEPP. - consult a qualified financial advisor with knowledge of the pension industry to discuss your specific financial situation.
-Plannera employs Retirement Information Consultants (RICs) who hold their Certified FINANCIAL PLANNER® or QUALIFIED ASSOCIATE FINANCIAL PLANNERTM certifications.
+- Make investment decisions and understand they will affect your account balance. - Be informed about the Plan using the documents, information, and tools available. - Determine the amount of personal savings you need for retirement outside of PEPP. - Consult a qualified financial advisor with knowledge of the pension industry to discuss your specific financial situation.
+Plannera employs Retirement Information Consultants (RICs) who hold their CERTIFIED FINANCIAL PLANNER®, QUALIFIED ASSOCIATE FINANCIAL PLANNER[TM], or Personal Financial Planner® certifications.